junxit/us-congress-bills-110/metadata.md

 - 2008-09-08 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-824.
 - 2008-09-08 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-824.
 - 2008-09-08 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-09-09 — Cleared for White House.
+- 2008-09-09 — Message on House action received in Senate and at desk: House amendments to Senate bill.
+- 2008-09-09 — Resolving differences -- Senate actions: Senate agreed to House amendments by Unanimous Consent.(consideration: CR S8217-8218; text as Senate agreed to House amendments: CR S8217)
+- 2008-09-09 — Senate agreed to House amendments by Unanimous Consent. (consideration: CR S8217-8218; text as Senate agreed to House amendments: CR S8217)